Zezombye/blog/articles/fundamentals.md

 ## 2. Children

 a.
 Do you want children?
-If so, how many?
+If so, how many and when?
 Why or why not?
 b.
 Are you open to adoption?
 c.
 What experience have you had with parenting (could be babysitting, younger siblings…)?
 d.
 How will you raise your children in general, especially compared to your childhood?
+Regarding discipline, education, technology...
+e.
+(If your religious views differ) How do you envision us raising our children under our different religions?

 ## 3. Relationships